assafBam/affordane-RL/README.md

 6. **Robustness to Initial Conditions:** Ensuring that learned behaviors were robust to different initial conditions was a significant challenge.
 The RL agent needed to adapt to various configurations, including variations in the ball's target hole position.

-These challenges demonstrate the depth and complexity of your research-oriented system, showcasing the diverse skills and expertise required to successfully complete the project.
+These challenges demonstrate the depth and complexity of your research-oriented system, showcasing the diverse skills and expertise required to complete the project.

 ## Repository Structure